hanleyweng/CoreML-in-ARKit/README.md

 [_(Gif via Atomic14)_](https://github.com/atomic14/VisionCoreMLSample)

+If you're having issues, double check that the model is part of a target [(source: stackoverflow)](https://stackoverflow.com/questions/45884085/model-is-not-part-of-any-target-add-the-model-to-a-target-to-enable-generation).

 ## Footnotes

 - SceneKit Text Labels are expensive to render.
 Too many polygons (too much text, smoothness, characters) - can cause crashes.
 In future, SpriteKit would be more efficient for text-labels.